How to Apply

 Questions may be directed to Associate Dean Debra Chopp at firstname.lastname@example.org or 734-763-1948.

-We will begin reviewing applications on April 1, 2019, but will accept applications until the position is filled.
 Job openings are posted for a minimum of seven calendar days.
-This job may be removed from posting boards and filled any time after the minimum posting period has ended.
+Application review will begin on January 27, 2023, and will be conducted on a rolling basis until the position is filled.
+This opening may be removed from posting boards and filled anytime after the minimum posting period has ended.

 U-M EEO/AA Statement

 The University of Michigan is an equal opportunity/affirmative action employer.

 COVID-19 vaccinations, including one booster when eligible, are required for all University of Michigan students, faculty and staff across all campuses, including Michigan Medicine.
 This includes those working remotely and temporary workers.
 More information on this new policy is available on the U-M Health Response website or the UM-Dearborn and UM-Flint websites.